coderrio/Coderr.Documentation/docs/client/api.md

 Coderr can prioritize errors based on the actual affect on your business.
 That's done by providing metrics.
 For instance, if number of affected users is the most important metric, attach the user id.

-For partitions, they should be prefixed with `ErrPartition.`.
+For partitions, they should be prefixed with "`ErrPartition.`".

 Try to keep the values as short as possible in high load systems.